 Gutters and Downspouts

 Leaves, pine needles, and other debris get caught in gutters, clogging them.
-This can help lead to ice dams and water backups in the winter, which may damage your home.
+This can lead to winter ice dams and water backups, which may damage your home.
 If you feel confident doing this yourself, use a good ladder and be careful.
 Pay close attention to your surroundings.
 Consider the position of any electrical lines, and avoid placing your ladder on damp or soft ground.
-If your gutters are higher than you are comfortable climbing on a ladder, you should call a professional.
+If your gutters are higher than you are comfortable climbing, you should call a professional.

 Replace Screens with Storm Windows and Doors

-Removing screens and adding storm windows make your home more energy-efficient.
+Ultimately, removing screens and installing storm windows can make your home more energy-efficient.
 It’s also a great time to clean and repair screens.
-If you’ve got older windows, use this opportunity to install shrink-to-fit plastic wrap for another layer of energy efficiency.
+If you have older windows, use this opportunity to install shrink-to-fit plastic wrap for an additional layer of energy efficiency.

 Wash Windows